javiroman/reproducible-research/README.md

 Repoducible Research Collection

-Ansible and Vagrantfile's collection for researh
+Ansible and Vagrantfile's collection for research